 We’ve toned our abs at a free yoga class in Brooklyn Bridge Park and done downward dog on top of a mountain in Vermont.
-This spring, we turn to the experts for a little ‘om’ enlightenment.
+This fall, we turn to the experts for a little ‘om’ enlightenment.
 We asked owners of time-honored studios, traveling instructors, innovators, and yoga masters for celebrities like Jane Fonda, Brooke Burke, and Deepak Chopra: What is your favorite yoga getaway?

 Here are nine of the best yoga retreats near NYC.